ethereum/web3.py/docs/filters.rst

         from web3.auto import w3

-The :meth:`web3.eth.Eth.filter` method can be used to setup filters for:
+The :meth:`web3.eth.Eth.filter` method can be used to set up filters for:

 * Pending Transactions: ``web3.eth.filter('pending')``